trinsiclabs/divvy-application/README.md

 UI components are provided by [Material UI](https://material-ui.com/)

-There are a few containers which make up the client application:
+There three containers which make up the client application:

 1. Apache / PHP
 2. MySQL
 3. Mailcatcher (dev only)
-4. CLI

 Before going any further make sure you have set up the host VM as described in the [platform docs](https://github.com/flashbackzoo/divvy).